Category: Studentships

 Read more

-Aberystwyth University’s Physics Department is seeking high-quality candidates for 3-yr-funded PhD projects in the field of Solar System Physics.
-The group has particular strengths in modelling and observational analysis of the solar atmosphere/solar wind, space weather forecasting, and instrument development for space missions.
-Our recent work concentrates on the development of novel data analysis techniques for solar atmospheric images, ground-based spectropolarimetric analysis of the quiescent and flaring corona, space weather studies and forecasting (including machine learning), advanced numerical modelling of coronal structures, and lunar surface impactors.
-We develop new instrumentation for solar and planetary applications, and particularly welcome applications in this field for the 2023 round.
+The Physics Department of Aberystwyth University seeks high-quality candidates for 3-yr funded PhD projects in the field of Solar System Physics.
+The group has particular strengths in modelling and observational analysis of the solar atmosphere and solar wind, and building optical instruments/components for space missions .
+Our recent work concentrates on the development of novel data analysis techniques for solar atmospheric images, space weather studies and forecasting, advanced numerical modelling of coronal structures, impacts of space weather on planetary atmospheres, and visible/IR instrumentation for planetary surface exploration.

 Read more

-Fully-funded PhD opportunities to join the Solar and Space Physics research group at Northumbria University for an October 2023 start
+Fully-funded PhD opportunities to join the Solar and Space Physics research group at Northumbria University for a September 2024 start.

-We have up to 7 fully-funded PhD studentships available for entry in October 2023.
-These PhD studentships include full UK fees, a living allowance (this was £17,668 for 2022/23 full time study) and additional funding to cover research costs and international travel such as conferences.
+We have multiple fully-funded PhD studentships available for entry in September 2024.
+These PhD studentships include full UK fees, a living allowance (this was £18,622 per year for 2023/24 full time study) and additional funding to cover research costs and international travel such as conferences.

 We offer: